|SOM Elective Brochure|

 Successful completion of Year 2

-Additional Requirements: Contact Dr. Gerik by email at firstname.lastname@example.org in advance of the course to discuss the course schedule.
+Additional Requirements: C form is required, contact Dr. Gerik by email at firstname.lastname@example.org in advance of the course to discuss the course schedule.

 |Responsible Faculty Director: